 On the paper, the 3000 mAh Li-Po battery sounds very modest.
-In fact, this isn’t an impressive battery at all.
+This isn’t an impressive battery at all.
 The great thing is that the hardware isn’t that powerful and the display isn’t AMOLED so you can squeeze some juice out of this one.
 For a moderate user, it can be pretty good, allowing you to endure a full day without charging.
 And if your battery gets empty, it’s good to know that there isn’t a fast charging feature… kinda odd!
-As for the speaker, I still it could be a little louder than it is.
+As for the speaker, still it could be a little louder than it is.
 But, what more to expect at this price point?

 Huawei P Smart is both hit and miss for Huawei.
 It’s a budget-oriented phone made for those with significantly lower expectations.
-That being said, you can expect some nice visuals here and there, a solid display that packs a lot of pixel density, and solid camera for the price.
+That being said, you can expect some nice visuals here and there, a solid display that packs a lot of pixel density, and a solid camera for the price.
 We can’t say we’re impressed with Huawei’s work and if you don’t like this one, you can always opt for the other budget options on the market.
 For example, Huawei P20 Lite is one of the best phones you can get for your buck and would easily outperform this one.